AbhinavShenoy/avere/README.md

 - Then execute the following command on your terminal in the project directory:

-> NOTE : You should be inside YelpCamp directory
+> NOTE : You should be inside Avere directory

 ```
 $ npm i